vegawidget/ggvega/dev/DSC-2019/dsc.md

 particular problem rather than relying on generic names graphics.
 ([link](https://byrneslab.net/classes/biol607/readings/wickham_layered-grammar.pdf))
 In addition, new capabilities are easier to create.

-### Motivation

-(Note to Haley: instead of staring blankly at the screen, I am just going to write stuff in hopes that I can rearrange it later into something more-coherent - this is likely repeated elsewhere and I will need to clean that up, too.)

-The grammar-of-graphics, as implemented in ggplot2, provides an R user with a tremendous set of capabilities with which to design data-visualizations.

-One of our motivations (as Schneider Electric) is to provide a stronger connection between the data-scientists who design visualizations and the customers who use these visualizations.

-One of the challenges to the data-scientist is to design visualizations that take into account new data, and especially new data that the data-scientist may not have seen.
-The design of the visualization has to be extensible to new data; the implementation of the visualization also has to be extensible to new data.

-The ggplot2 package is declarative; we tell it what we want, and ggplot2 handles the rest with a set of sensible defaults.
-Vega-Lite is similarly declarative, but with a different set of defaults.

-A motivating use-case for ggvega:

-  - a data-scientist designs a visualization using R with ggplot2
-  - the ggplot2 object is translated to a Vega-Lite specification (using ggvega)
-  - the Vega-Lite specification can be deployed to production, independently of the data used to design it.
-Vega provides the means to update Vega views with new data.

 **A *layered* Grammar-of-Graphics**